Safety Data Sheet Quick Reference

 Disposal:

-Neutralize with calcium carbonate or lime.
+Neutralize with calcium carbonate, calcium hydroxide, or lime.
 Follow strict local regulations.
-HF requires special handling.

 Picric Acid